helium/HIP/HIP-XXXX-consensus-deselection-history-weight.md

 on the selection.
 This will help eject poor performers from the Consensus Group more quickly and maintain overall high performance of the chain.

-This chain var will be controllable at the discretion of the core developers as needed to promote performance of the blockchain.
-I propose starting with a value of 0 as the most effective way to measure success of this change.
-It is also suggested that the change be scheduled for early morning, i.e. 0800PST, early in the business week, to give the community and developers the ability to monitor actual impact and adjust the value up, if necessary.
+The core developers will have discretion to set this new chain var (`election_penalty_history_percentage`) as they see fit in order to promote performance of the blockchain.
+Because it does change election dynamics which have a direct impact on validator operators, the core devs and I fell it is best to bring this change as a HIP with a vote amongst at least validator operators as they are the ones primarily affected.

+The code for the change is already merged and tagged for release.
+However, it will be activated only upon HIP approval by setting of `election_version` >= 7.

 # Motivation